 Funding and eligibility

 Accelerate is funded by the Department for Education’s Teaching and Leadership Innovation Fund, which supports high-quality professional development in the areas and schools in England that need it most.

 To participate in Accelerate you must be in your first five years of teaching when you start the course in the Spring Term 2019, have the support of your school to apply, and be teaching in a school that meets the eligibility criteria for funding.

 To be eligible, your school must currently be Ofsted graded 3 or 4, or you must be teaching at a school in a DfE-identified ‘priority area’ or ‘opportunity area’.
 You can a list of priority and opportunity areas in the FAQs.

 Places are limited, and schools which meet both elements of these criteria (ie are in a priority or opportunity area, AND are Ofsted graded 3 or 4) will take priority.
 Places will then be allocated on a first come, first served basis.

-If you would are not yet ready to register but would like to sign up to receive updates, or would like to talk to one of the Accelerate team, please visit the contact us page.
+If you would like to sign up to receive updates, or would like to talk to one of the Accelerate team, please visit the contact us page.

 The Accelerate programme will be delivered in partnership with networks of schools across the country, making use of practising classroom teachers from these schools as expert coaches.
 Schools involved will be remunerated for their coaches’ time spent supporting the programme.